Sal-1807/Runner-Game/README.md

 # 🏃‍♂️ Runner Game

-A responsive, crossplatform-friendly runner game built with pure HTML, CSS, and JavaScript.
-Jump over obstacles and survive as long as you can!
+A responsive, crossplatform-friendly runner game built with pure HTML, CSS, and JavaScript.This is the second version of other runner game called as "Block-runner" with more features than the previous game in this too you have to jump over obstacles and survive as long as you can!

 ## Features ✨